pandasamanvaya/Private-Style-Transfer/README.md

 * **Neural_Style_Transfer_Metrics.ipynb :-** A notebook that contains the analysis of different metrics for stylized images.
 * **Private Style Transfer.ipynb :-** The notebook containing details about privacy-preserving image style transfer.

 We have created a FHE-compatible style transfer model from a pre-trained model using Concrete-ML.
 Concrete-ML uses TFHE encryption scheme internally.
+To learn the details about the implementaion of privacy-preserving style transfer, please refer to the [Private Style Transfer](Private Style Transfer.ipynb) notebook.

 Pre-processing and post-processing steps -
 * We normalize the content(input) image as a pre-processing step.
 Similarly, we have to denormalise the output(result) image to obtain the final stylized image.